latentspace.

-This project is to review and implement the paper for Free-form Floor Plan Design using Differentiable Voronoi Diagram.
-In Deep learning or any gradient-based optimization approach, it uses only tensors to compute gradients, but I think it is not intuitive in geometries.
-Therefore, I aim to integrate the tensor operations and the geometric operations using Pytorch, Shapely.
-The biggest difference between the paper and this project is whether using autograd.
-In the paper, they used the Differentiable Voronoi Diagram for chaining gradient flow, but, I used Numerical Differentiation to approximate the gradients directly.
+This project reviews and implements the paper Free-form Floor Plan Design using Differentiable Voronoi Diagram.
+In deep learning and gradient-based optimization methods, gradients are usually computed using tensor operations, but this approach is not intuitive for geometric operations.
+Therefore, this project integrates tensor operations and geometric operations using Pytorch and Shapely.
+The main difference between the paper and this project is the use of autograd.
+In the paper, the Differentiable Voronoi Diagram is used to propagate gradients, while this project uses Numerical Differentiation to approximate the gradients directly.

 Floor plan generation with voronoi diagram